Samflyn/VsCode/react/test-react/README.md

 ### Redux Thunk

 Since we cannot use async functions for editing store we use a third party package as middleware

+### Testing

+For testing we need jest, enzyme react-test-renderer enzyme-adapter-react-17

+### Webpack

+A bundler which also optimizes files and also transpile js to older versions.

+It combines multiple js or css into bundled files.

+To install babel -> npm install --save-dev @babel/core @babel/preset-env @babel/preset-react @babel/preset-stage-2 babel-loader @babel/plugin-proposal-class-properties

+For css loaders use -> npm install --save-dev style-loader css-loader postcss-loader autoprefixer

+postcss-loader is used to transform the css to make it work with older browsers

+If you need to support these browsers, you need to add a polyfill (a package which provides these features for older browsers).

+The Babel docs explain how you can take advantage of Babel's built-in "Polyfill auto injecting" feature: https://babeljs.io/docs/en/babel-polyfill

+Simply install two packages:

+npm install --save core-js

+and

+npm install --save regenerator-runtime

+Change the config of your @babel/preset-env  babel preset in the .babelrc  file:

+"presets": [
+    ["@babel/preset-env", {
+        "targets": {
+            "browsers": [
+                "> 1%",
+                "last 2 versions"
+            ]
+        },
+        "useBuiltIns": "usage"
+     }],
+    ...
+ ],

+To load images in code and use it as url

+npm install --save-dev url-loader file-loader

+To inject scripts in html

+npm install --save-dev html-webpack-plugin

+### CSS Animations

+React will not wait for the css animations to complete before removing the element from DOM

+use react-transaction-group for css transitions

+import Transition from 'react-transition-group/Transition'

+and wrap the element that has transition

+'in' in Transition determines if the element should be rendered

+Or alternative react motion